johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 The **Sound Blaster Pro 2.0** was released by Creative Technology in 1991, quickly replacing its predecessor, the Sound Blaster Pro.

-It is functionally the same as the earlier Sound Blaster Pro with one key difference: instead of the dual OPL2 chips, it uses a single Yamaha OPL3 chip for stereo FM sound.
+It is functionally the same as the earlier Sound Blaster Pro with one key
+difference: instead of the dual OPL2 chips, it sports a single Yamaha OPL3 chip also capable of producing stereo sound.
+The OPL3 has perfect backward compatibility with the single-OPL2 configuration of earlier cards, but not with dual OPL2.
+Please refer to the [List of games that support stereo OPL sound](TODO) for further details.

-Use the following settings to enable Sound Blaster Pro 2.0 emulation:
+Use the following setting to enable Sound Blaster Pro 2.0 emulation:

 ``` ini
 [sblaster]